 Keto Diet Principles & Types

-The keto diet is very strict about macronutrient intake.
-The macronutrient ratios of ketogenic diets are based on years of research findings.
-These findings show that our metabolism changes drastically on carb intake below 50 grams per day .
+The keto diet is very strict when it comes to macronutrient intake.
+The macronutrient ratios of ketogenic diets are based on years of research.
+This research shows that our metabolism changes drastically on carb intake below 50 grams per day .
 The macronutrient ratios on keto look something like this:

 - 5-10% of energy from carbs